IanoNjuguna/tuma-kitu/README.md

 - HTML/JS Site
 - Has the following buttons which map to the Solidity smart contract:

 	💚 Connect Wallet
 	- Send Tokens
-		- Create Button to buy coffee
+		- Create Button to send tokens
 		- Call a function on a smart contract
-		- Have a test blockchain we can call
+		- Have a test blockchain we can call?
 	- Get Balance
 	- Withdraw Tokens